Epicminer256/batshell/README.md

 5.)
 Copy the newly created link and goto "%appdata%\Microsoft\Windows\Start Menu\Programs"

 6.)
-Make a folder called "batShell and paste the batShell shortcut into it"

-7.)
+Paste it in te folder and...
 Done! it should pop up in your start menu.
 If it isnt there you might need to relogin

 You can right click the shortcut and click "Properties" and click "Change Icons" to change the icon on the start menu